This post may contain affiliate links. Please read our disclosure policy.

 ingredients needed to make a devils food cake on a wooden cutting board.

-• Flour: All-purpose flour is used.
-This recipe hasn’t been tested with alternative flours.
+• Flour: Use all-purpose flour.
+This recipe hasn’t been tested with other types.

-• Baking Powder and Soda: These leavening agents help the cake rise.
-Baking soda also neutralizes acids (like sour cream), contributing to the cake’s tender texture and reddish hue.
+• Baking Powder and Soda: Help the cake rise.
+Baking soda also balances the sour cream’s acidity and gives the cake a slight reddish tone.

-• Butter and Oil: Softened unsalted butter and vegetable, canola, or avocado oil create a rich, soft cake.
+• Butter and Oil: Use softened unsalted butter and either vegetable, canola, or avocado oil for a soft, rich texture.

-• Sugars: A mix of granulated and brown sugar enhances flavor and moisture.
-Use our small batch brown sugar recipe to whip up a batch of brown sugar if you don’t have any.
+• Sugars: A mix of granulated and brown sugar adds sweetness and moisture.
+Make your own with our small batch brown sugar recipe if necessary.

 • Vanilla Extract: Enhances flavor.

-• Unsweetened Cocoa Powder: Key to the cake’s deep chocolate taste.
-Both natural and Dutch-processed cocoa powder work.
-Use any extra cocoa powder you might have in a small Chocolate Banana Bread, a small batch of Chocolate Scones, or in festive Rum Balls.
+• Unsweetened Cocoa Powder: Provides the chocolate base.
+Both natural and Dutch-processed work.
+Also used in recipes like Chocolate Banana Bread, a single serve Chocolate Cake, Chocolate Scones, or Rum Balls.

-• Sour Cream: Adds moisture without thinning the batter and activates baking soda.
-Leftover sour cream can be used in Corn Muffins and in a Hot Spinach Dip
+• Sour Cream: Adds moisture and activates the baking soda without thinning the batter.
+Use extra in Corn Muffins and in a Hot Spinach Dip

-• Powdered Sugar and Heavy Cream: These are combined with cocoa powder, butter, and vanilla to create the chocolate frosting.
-They’re classic frosting components, also featured in our single serving White Cake frosting, as a topping for our Two Chocolate Cupcakes, and in a single serving Peanut Butter Pie recipe.
+• Powdered Sugar and Heavy Cream: Combined with cocoa powder, butter, and vanilla to make the frosting.
+You’ll also see these ingredients in frostings for our White Cake, Chocolate Cupcakes, and Peanut Butter Pie.

-These step-by-step photos and instructions help you visualize how to make a Devil’s Food Cake.
+These step-by-step photos and instructions show how to make a mini Devil’s Food Cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. In a small bowl, sift together the flour, baking soda, baking powder, and salt.
 Set aside.

-2. Using a hand mixer, cream the butter and sugar on medium speed for 2 minutes, until light and fluffy.
+2. Using a hand mixer on medium speed, beat the butter and sugar for 2 minutes until light and fluffy.

-4. In a small bowl, whisk together the cocoa powder and hot coffee until smooth.
+4. In a separate small bowl, whisk the cocoa powder and hot coffee until smooth.

-6. Still with the mixer on low, slowly add half of the flour mixture to the batter.
-Then, add the sour cream and mix well.
-Finally, add in the rest of the flour mixture and mix until combined.
+6. With the mixer still on low, add half of the flour mixture.
+Mix in the sour cream, then add the remaining flour mixture and mix until just combined.

 six steps showing how to make the batter for a devils food cake.